luiscoco/GoogleCloud_Pub_Sub_with_dotNET8_WebAPI_consumer/README.md

 Run the following command to create a new Web API project:

 ```
-dotnet new webapi -n GooglePubSubSenderApi
+dotnet new webapi -n GooglePubSubReceiverApi
 ```

 This command creates a new directory with the project name, sets up a basic Web API project structure, and restores any necessary packages